 Tiered Pricing vs. Volume Pricing Differences

-Let’s look at an example to see how these pricing models differ.
-Say that you’re selling a software product and you have set the following prices per user:
+Let’s look at an example to see how tiered and volume pricing models differ.
+For example, you’re selling a product and you have set the following prices per unit:

 |Number of Products||Price per User|